uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 Show the following images to students on a screen or on the board.

 Teacher to class: In a black and white image, each pixel can be either black or white, so all the computer would need to store is which dots are black and which are white.
-For example, if we wanted to display the letter *C*, we first need to divide the letter into squares.
+For example, if we wanted to display the letter **C**, we first need to divide the letter into squares.
 If we zoom in further and further on the letter we can see a grid of pixels similar to these:

 {image file-path="img/topics/letter-zooming-to-pixels.png" alt="Three images of the upper case letter 'C' are shown.
 These progressively zoom in to show the individual black and white squares which make up the letter on the screen."}

-We can represent this image using binary digits.
+We can represent this image using binary digits (bits).
-If a 1 indicates a white square and a 0 indicates a black square then we can represent our letter *C*, on a 5x6 pixel grid, like this:
+If a 1 indicates a white square and a 0 indicates a black square then we can represent our letter **C**, on a 5x6 pixel grid, like this:

 **10001, 01110, 01111, 01111, 01110, 10001**

-If we take these numbers and draw the image they represent we get the letter *C*:
+If we take these numbers and draw the image they represent we get the letter **C**:

 {image file-path="img/topics/pixel-visible-grid-with-letter-and-numbers.png" alt="A six by five grid is shown.
 Some of the squares are white and others are coloured black to create the shape of the letter 'C'.